 - Finish and submit your final draft of your personal statement (first to HPEC and then to AADSAS).

 - Make sure that your file is complete for HPEC and submit it at least a few days to a week before the deadline just in case.

-- Prepare for the interviews with the HPEC (advice: do mock interviews with yourself in the mirror; ask others to interview you – the interview is important so be prepared.
-The Career Services Center offers mock interviews which they videotape and review with you.
+- Prepare for the interviews with the HPEC — do mock interviews with yourself in the mirror and ask others to interview you – the interview is important, so be prepared.
+The UD Career Center offers mock interviews which they record and review with you.

-- Upon notification, promptly contact your interviewers to arrange for interview appointments.
+- Upon notification, promptly contact your HPEC interviewers to arrange for interview appointments.
 Dress appropriately for your HPEC interview.
 Arrive for the interview on time.
 Write a letter thanking the interviewers for their time and note what you enjoyed about your discussion.

 - Begin studying for the DAT.
-If you saved the books from your courses you may not need to take an instructive course, but many students find prep courses helpful.
+If you saved the books from your courses, you may not need to take an instructive course, but many students find prep courses helpful.
 Find books that will help you study for the exam such as “Barron’s Guide to the DAT.”
 Get familiar with the exam format by taking full length practice exams 1-2 times per month that you’re studying.
 Use a stopwatch and practice under time constraints.

 - Take the DAT – Be sure you are ready.
 If you are unhappy with your scores, you cannot retake the DAT for 90 days.
-Make sure that you take it early enough, so if you need to retake it, you can retake it before the application deadlines. (e.g., take it in early June, so you can retake it in September), but do not rush a second attempt without first addressing your key areas for growth by studying thoroughly.
+Make sure that you take it early enough that you can retake it if necessary before the application deadlines (e.g., take it in early June, so you can retake it in September), but do not rush a second attempt without first addressing your key areas for growth by studying thoroughly.

-- Receive letter from HPEC – (if it isn’t what you expected, find out why with a follow up appointment for Health Professions Advising.
+- Receive letter from HPEC.
+If it isn’t what you expected, find out why with a follow up appointment for Health Professions Advising.

 - Fill out the AADSAS application online.
-ADEA GoDental is very helpful and informative.
+ADEA GoDental is very helpful and informative for this part.

-- Research dental schools – consider finances, location and settings (urban, suburban, rural), mission, culture, curriculum, etc. If you are unsure of how well a school is preparing future Dentists, you can call the schools and ask them how they scored on Part 2 of the boards – most will tell you).
-The ADEA site is also very helpful.
+- Research dental schools – consider finances, location and settings (urban, suburban, rural), mission, culture, curriculum, etc. If you are unsure of how well a school is preparing future Dentists, you can call the schools and ask them how they scored on Part 2 of the boards – most will tell you.
+The ADEA and ADEA GoDental sites are also very helpful.